valmikkpatel/enron-fraud-detection/README.md

 Outliers were found in the dataset by visualizing the financial data and combing through the list manually.
 Overall I was able to identify 3 outliers mentioned below.

 - `TOTAL` : This record had extremely high values for financial data since it was a total of all records.
 There were other records with high values for financial data but those were executive employees who made large amounts of money.
-- `THE TRAVEL AGENCY IN THE PARK` : This record did not represent an employee and wasa found by manual combing.
+- `THE TRAVEL AGENCY IN THE PARK` : This record did not represent an employee and was found by manual combing.
 - `LOCKHART EUGENE E` : This entry contained no data and was founf by manual combing.